If the mysqld server is started without the

-When mysqld starts, it reads all grant table contents into memory.
-The in-memory tables become effective for access control at that point.
+sequence.
+The in-memory tables become effective for access control

-If you modify the grant tables indirectly using account-management
+If you modify the grant tables indirectly using an

 If you modify the grant tables directly using statements such as